Piece of My Heart: Erma Franklin original version

-Franklin's single was nominated for the Grammy Award for Best Female R&B Vocal Performance, the winner to be revealed in March 1969 at the 11th Annual Grammy Awards.
+Franklin's single was nominated for the Grammy Award for Best Female R&B Vocal Performance, with the winner to be revealed in March 1969 at the 11th Annual Grammy Awards.
 The award went to Franklin's sister Aretha for the song "Chain of Fools".

-In the United Kingdom and several other European countries, the single was re-released in 1992 due to being featured in a popular Levi's jeans commercial ("Cinderella" a.k.a.
+In the United Kingdom and some other European countries the single was re-released in 1992 after it appeared in a popular Levi's jeans commercial ("Cinderella" a.k.a.
 "Night and Day" directed by Tarsem Singh).
-The reissue peaked at number 5 in Denmark, number 9 in the Netherlands and the United Kingdom, and number 10 in Ireland.
+The reissue peaked at number 5 in Denmark, number 9 in the Netherlands and the UK Singles Chart, and number 10 on the Irish Singles Chart.